-In New Zealand and Australia we have our own vehicle driven by the instructors who hold professional bus driver licenses.
+In New Zealand Australia & US-based programs we have our own vehicle driven by the instructors who hold professional bus driver licenses.
 All other programs charter private transport for longer journeys.

 How much time is spent in outdoor & rural environments vs urban environments.

-The New Zealand & Australia program are in the outdoors for roughly 2/3 of the program.
-South America, Central America & Nepal & Tibet are around half and Southeast Asia is around 1/3.
+The New Zealand Australia & US-based programs are in the outdoors for roughly 2/3 of the program.
+South America, Central America & Nepal & Tibet are around 1/2 and Southeast Asia is around 1/3.

 An indication of how much of the program is spent in homestays.